 “At the core of resilience is how you think,” says author and life strategist Valorie Burton.
 “That’s the thing we can control the most.
 You want to know: Is what you’re saying to yourself helping you or hurting you?
 A huge piece of resilience is what you say to yourself, and changing it if what […]

-Why You May Be Better Equipped to Navigate Today’s Changes Than You Think
+Why You May Be Better Equipped to Navigate Changes Than You Think

-If you’re like many people these days, you’ve been dealing with change as you never did before—changes that you didn’t seek out as the next positive step in your career or personal life but had thrust on you by outside circumstances.
-But here’s a little good news: The skills you need to deal with today’s […]
+If you’re like many people, you’re constantly navigating change—changes that you didn’t seek out as the next positive step in your career or personal life but had thrust on you by outside circumstances.
+But here’s a little good news: The skills you need to deal with unexpected changes are the same as the skills you […]

 In her young lifetime, Aria Mia Loberti has faced more challenges than many of us.
 In the third grade, she was taken out of school because her teachers were unable to accommodate that she was blind—or, more to the point, they forbid her from using a cane, saying she might trip other students; locked her […]